 - The space where the driver places his or her feet is flat in the Model Y, it does not have a depression under the pedals like in the Model 3.

 - The wireless charging mat for phones is nice.
-There is one additional USB port up front that we’ll use for Sentry Mode.
+There is one additional USB port up front that can be used for Sentry Mode.

 - USB-C plugs on the rear of the center console: I’ll have to buy USB-C / USB adapters for charging my extra devices or my kids‘ devices when we’re on the road.

-- The Model Y has a single piece of glass that extends from the sun visor in the front, over the rear seats and back to the hatch (the Model 3 glass roof has two pieces that extend from sun visor to the rear trunk).
+- The Model Y has a single piece of glass that extends from the sun visor in the front, over the rear seats to the hatch (the Model 3 glass roof has two pieces, one over the front seats, and another that extends to the rear trunk).

 - Sun visors click in to place with magnets.

 - Frunk is deeper in the Model Y than the Model 3, easily holds one carry-on luggage, but does not have the grocery bags hooks that the Model 3 has.